ImperialLabs/slapi/README.md

         -   All: passes the entire json blob to container as exec.
 -   API:
     -   Allows use of anything that can be called by API
-    -   Requires to specific endpoints for Slapi
+    -   Requires to specific endpoints for SLAPI
         -   Info Endpoint: Provide the data to build the bot help
-        -   Command Endpoint: Configurable endpoint for Slapi to post a json payload to with all the information from slack
+        -   Command Endpoint: Configurable endpoint for SLAPI to post a json payload to with all the information from slack

 ## Rake Tasks